 For this reason, it would be wise to seal any entry points that a mouse will use.

-Perhaps you’ve experienced a gnawing sound, but you didn’t know where it originated.
+Perhaps you’ve experienced a gnawing sound but didn’t know where it originated.
 This can signify that the mice have invaded your house and are hiding in an unlikely area, inside the walls.

 Since there’re many escape routes and hiding places inside the walls, the mice ordinarily find it a very convenient hiding place.

 Inspect the baseboards for openings and listen for scratching and scurrying to identify whether there are rodents in your walls.
-Once they get in your walls, you will have mice in your home in no time at all!
+Once they get in your walls, you will have mice in your home in no time!

 The kitchen cabinets and pantry are some places that you need to check when you suspect that there are mice in your house.